EDI Mapping: The Invisible Translator of Business Data

 What is EDI?

-Before diving into EDI mapping, it is essential to understand Electronic Data Interchange (EDI) itself.
-EDI replaces traditional paper-based documents with electronic equivalents, enabling faster and more accurate transactions.
-Common EDI documents include purchase orders, invoices, shipping notices, and payment instructions.
-EDI standards such as ANSI X12, EDIFACT, and TRADACOMS define the structure and content of these electronic documents, ensuring consistency and compatibility across different systems and industries.
+Before we look at EDI mapping, we should review Electronic Data Interchange.
+EDI replaces the old and traditional paper-based form of documentation with electronic transactions.
+This allows transactions to happen quicker and with more accuracy than using paper documents.
+Examples of common EDI documents are purchase orders, invoices, shipping notices, and payment orders.
+There are many types of EDI standards, such as ANSI X12, EDIFACT, and TRADACOMS, that define the structure and content of EDI documents to promote uniformity and interoperability between systems and industries.

 What is EDI Mapping?

-EDI mapping is the process of converting data from one format to another to facilitate EDI transactions.
-This involves translating data from a company’s internal system (often an ERP, CRM, or another business application) into the standardized EDI format required by its trading partners, and vice versa.
-EDI mapping ensures that data fields in the source format correspond correctly to the fields in the target format.
+EDI mapping is known as EDI translation, and it’s the process of taking data from one format and converting it so that it can be used in an EDI transaction.
+This means converting information from a company’s back-office system (usually an ERP, CRM, or some other enterprise application) into the EDI format that its trading partners use, and doing so in the opposite direction too.
+EDI mapping makes sure data fields in the source format match up to the right fields in the target format.

 Understanding the Need for Mapping: